pfultz2/ClangComplete/README.md

 Usage
 -----

 ClangComplete provides code completion for C, C++, and Objective-C files.
 To figure out the compiler flags needed to parse the file, ClangComplete looks into the `build` directory in the project folder for the cmake build settings.
-If the build directory is placed somewhere else the `build_dir` can be set to the actual build dierectory.
+If the build directory is placed somewhere else the `build_dir` can be set to the actual build directory.
 Also if cmake is not used, options can be manually set by setting the `default_options` setting.

 ClangComplete also shows diagnostics whenever a file is saved, and provides `Goto Definition` functionality.
 Here are the default shortcuts for ClangComplete: